ValeWasTaken/Project_Euler/README.md

 The 12th term, F12, is the first term to contain three digits.
 What is the first term in the Fibonacci sequence to contain 1000 digits?

+<strong>Problem 31: coin sums</strong>

+In England the currency is made up of pound, £, and pence, p, and there are eight coins in general circulation:
+    1p, 2p, 5p, 10p, 20p, 50p, £1 (100p) and £2 (200p).
+It is possible to make £2 in the following way:
+    1×£1 + 1×50p + 2×20p + 1×5p + 1×2p + 3×1p
+How many different ways can £2 be made using any number of coins?

 <strong> Problem 48: Self Powers </strong>